-A brief history of Muay Thai: from Muay Boran to modern times
+A brief history of Muay Thai: from the ancient style to modern sports Muay Thai

 History of Muay Thai: modern times

-Modernization of Muay Thai has started at the beginning of the XX century.
-Western style boxing was introduced to some schools which in turn also influenced a traditional Muay Thai style.
+Modernization of Muay Thai started at the beginning of the XX century:

-In 1920's a new western style boxing rings were introduced.
+In the 1920s new Western-style boxing rings were introduced.

-In 1930's a new set of rules was established following a tragic death of one of the fighters in the ring.
+In the 1930s a new set of rules was established following the tragic death of one of the fighters in the ring.
 Since then professional fighters must wear boxing gloves and foot protectors which greatly reduced fatal accidents in the ring.
-Prior to that date, the fighters used to wrap their hands with just a hemp rope.
+Before that date, the fighters used to wrap their hands with just a hemp rope.

-In the 1970's took place a famous match between Kung Fu and Muay Thai fighters in the Lumphini stadium in Bangkok.
-Read more about it:
+In the 1970s took place a famous match between Kung Fu and Muay Thai fighters in the Lumphini stadium in Bangkok.

 Kung Fu vs Muay Thai

-The present state and the future of Muay Thai
+A present state and the Future of Muay Thai

 In 1995 the World Muaythai Federation was established.